 - Universal remote transmitter

-The 2015 Highlander is powered by one of three different drivetrains.
-Base models make due with a 2.7L 4-cylinder engine making 180 horsepower.
-In this guise, the Highlander is rated at 20 mpg in the city and 25 mpg on the highway.
-The mid-level V6 displaces 3.5L and makes 270 horsepower, while the top of the line hybrid uses an electric motor in conjunction with a V6 to make 280 horsepower.
-The hybrid Highlander returns 27 mpg in the city and 28 mpg on the highway, extremely impressive numbers for a vehicle equipped with third-row seating.
+The base model LE trim comes with a 2.7L 4-cylinder engine with 185 horsepower, it can be upgraded to the 6-cylinder engine for added power.
+In this guise, the Highlander is rated at 20 mpg in the city and 24 mpg on the highway.
+All the other trims from with a 3.5L V6 with 295 horsepower while the top of the line hybrid uses an electric motor in conjunction with a V6 to make 231 horsepower.
+The hybrid Highlander returns 30 mpg in the city and 28 mpg on the highway, extremely impressive numbers for a vehicle equipped with third-row seating.
 The Highlander comes standard in front-wheel drive, though all-wheel drive is an option for those who need it.

-There are four trim levels offered on the 2015 Toyota Highlander: LE, LE Plus, XLE and Limited, which offers buyers plenty of options.
+There are six trim levels offered on the 2017 Toyota Highlander: LE, LE Plus, XLE, SE, Limited and Limited Platinum trim levels

 LE is the most basic trim, and is the only trim to feature the smaller 4-cylinder engine.
-However, it still comes loaded with 18-inch wheels, an Entune stereo with a 6.1-inch touchscreen, a backup camera, Bluetooth streaming, heated mirrors, a couple of USB ports and third-row seating.
+However, it still comes loaded with 18-inch wheels, an Entune stereo with a 6.1-inch touchscreen, a backup camera, Bluetooth streaming, heated mirrors, 5 USB ports and third-row seating.

-Stepping up to LE Plus adds a number of desirable items.
-Highlights include a height-adjustable power rear liftgate, an 8-way power adjustable driver's seat, satellite HD radio, 3-zone automatic climate control, fog lamps and a leather-wrapped steering wheel.
+Stepping up to LE Plus adds several desirable items.
+Highlights include a height-adjustable power rear liftgate, a 10-way power adjustable driver's seat, satellite HD radio, 3-zone automatic climate control, fog lamps and a leather-wrapped steering wheel.

 The top-spec Limited trim offers 19-inch wheels, LED daytime running lights, various parking aids and a blind-spot monitor, perforated leather seating, heated and cooled front seats, and a powered passenger seat.
 The Limited Highlanders are also the only trim that can be equipped with the optional hybrid powertrain.

-Options include a Technology package with radar-controlled cruise control, a Lane Departure system and automatically dimming high beams; as well as a Platinum package, which includes everything in the technology package along with a heated steering wheel, heated second-row seats and a panoramic moonroof.
+Options include an LE Plus, a Technology package that includes radar-controlled cruise control, a Lane Departure system and automatically dimming high beams; as well as a Limited Platinum package, which includes everything in the technology package along with a heated steering wheel, heated second-row seats, rain sensing windshield wipers and a panoramic moonroof.
 A Rear Seat Entertainment system is also optional.

 Safety is aided by anti-lock brakes, stability control and traction control, as well as optional items like a blind-spot monitor.
-Of course, should an accident occur, the Highlander is equipped with eight airbags in order to minimize any possible damage to its occupants.
+Of course, should an accident occur, the Highlander is equipped with eight airbags to help minimize any possible damage to its occupants.